Visual Modality Prompt for Adapting Vision-Language Object Detectors: Proposed Method

 The vision-language models take both text and image as input.
 ModPrompt aims to transform the input image to adapt to the new modality.
 For the adaptation of the textual part, text prompt tuning methods~\citep{zhou2022learning, zhou2022conditional} have been explored for classification.
 But, these methods require back-propagating through the whole text backbone making them computationally expensive.
 Recently, task residual~\cite{yu2023task} was proposed that tunes the precomputed text embedding of the vision-language classifiers.
-Inspired by this, we design a strategy to efficiently tune the textual part of the VLMs.
+Inspired by this, we design a strategy to efficiently tune the embedding of the vision-language detectors.
 As illustrated in~\fref{fig:text_embedding_tuning}, offline text embeddings are generated for each object category.
-Then, learnable embedding tokens are tuned to adapt to a specific modality, similar to task residual~\cite{yu2023task}.
+Then, the MPDR, which are learnable embedding tokens, are tuned to adapt to a specific modality end-to-end with ModPrompt loss.
+The MPDR is crucial for decoupling the knowledge from the original embedding, which preserves prior text-embedding knowledge and is able to incorporate new knowledge during the adaptation stage.
+During the training, the loss of ModPrompt and MPDR work in a synergy way to adapt to any new modality.
+In the test phase, the MPDR can be deactivated easily by zero-masking its parameters, which is the same as full zero-shot embedding knowledge, or enabled which is the adapted embedded for this modality (that's why decoupling the knowledge is important) and doesn't introduce any inference overhead.
 The following equation describes the final training cost: